-Inside of Gmail, there’s this option called “Send mail as,” that allows you to reply from the same address where the sender sent it to.
-There are some “SMTP steps” so we don’t have the time or space to go through that in this post, but if you want to set this up yourself, you can follow Google’s instructions on this post.
-What this functionality allows you is to send emails from your Gmail, but the receiver will get an email from “firstname.lastname@example.org” instead of “email@example.com”.
-Have in mind that this is different from installing G Suite or Office 365 on your domain name, which you have to pay.
+Inside Gmail, there’s this option called “Send mail as” that allows you to reply from the same address where the sender sent it.
+There are some “SMTP steps” involved, so we don’t have the time or space to go through that in this post, but if you want to set this up yourself, you can follow Google’s instructions.
+What this functionality allows you is to send emails from your Gmail, but the receiver will get an email from “email@example.com” instead of “firstname.lastname@example.org”.
+Remember that this is different from installing G Suite or Office 365 on your domain name, which you have to pay.
 Think of “Send mail as” as the “free technology” + “my branding.”

 Choose the right technology

 This leads us to the choice of the right technology.
 Too often I encounter people with @gmail.com or @live.com emails.
 And then when I ask them why they don’t use their company’s domain name, the answer is “I am used to this service” or “I like Gmail’s functionality.”
 The two, do not have to be separated.
 As I have demonstrated in the “Send mail as” section, it is free, and it’s not that hard to set up.

 Besides “Send mail as” feature, there are also solutions you have to pay for, as I already mentioned Google Workspace (previously known as Google Apps, G Suite) and Microsoft 365 (formerly Office 365).
 In a few years, Google and Microsoft will probably come up with a new name for these services.
 If you are wondering which of these two companies is winning the race, there was an interesting research November 2021.